Skip to Main Content

 • By May-June – Take the CASPER and AAMC PREview assessments if you haven't already as required or recommended for the schools you are applying.

-• June – Submit primary common application.
+• June – Submit your primary common application.
 Please see your competencies & experiences worksheet to assist you with the 15 signficant experiences.

 Fall a Year Prior Through the Summer Before Matriculating